 Questions:

-pose.pose_confidenceexpected to remain fixed at 100 in GEN3 positional tracking? - Is
+Is pose.pose_confidence expected to remain fixed at 100 in GEN3 positional tracking?

 Right now, it seems difficult to use pose.pose_confidence as a sanity metric, since it does not appear to reflect degraded visual conditions in the direct camera case, and does not appear to be populated in the Fusion case.